 Although most are located in Kentucky, Texas is becoming a hotspot for distilleries in the USA.
 Balcones opened in 2009 in a renovated welding shop.
 Since then, the distillery has produced award-winning spirits.

 Tours at Balcones Distillery are hosted on Thursdays, Fridays, and Saturdays.
 The tours take visitors through the entire process, starting at the grain silos on site and ending with a tasting.
-The distillery also hosts master classes, events, and festivals throughout the year.
+The distillery also hosts master classes, events, and festivals yearly.

-Balcones is one of the most interesting distilleries in the USA to visit, thanks to their modern take on old traditions.
+Balcones is one of the most interesting distilleries in the USA to visit, thanks to its modern interpretation of old traditions.

 7: Wild Turkey – Lawrenceburg, KY

-Soon after, Wild Turkey became one of the most popular distilleries in the USA.
-It is known for having bird-themed nicknames for its spirits.
-These nicknames include the Kicking Chicken and the Screaming Eagle.
+Soon after, Wild Turkey became one of the most famous distilleries in the USA.
+It is known for having bird-themed nicknames for its spirits, including the Kicking Chicken and the Screaming Eagle.

 In 1954, Jimmy Russel joined Wild Turkey and became a Master Distiller.
 Jimmy has kept that title for over 65 years and is the longest-tenured, active Master Distiller in the world.
 His reputation helped to make Wild Turkey one of the most prestigious distilleries in the USA.
 In 2000, Jimmy Russel was inducted into the Kentucky Bourbon Hall of Fame.

 Along with tours of the distillery, Wild Turkey also has a beautiful visitor centre.
-It features a museum, a gift shop, and tasting rooms for guests to enjoy.
+It features a museum, a gift shop, and tasting rooms.

 8: Jim Beam – Clermont, KY

 Jim Beam is one of the oldest bourbon distilleries in the USA and worldwide.
-Since its beginning in 1795, Jim Beam has become one of the best-selling bourbon brands in the world.
-The distillery is named after James Beam, who helped to rebuild the business after Prohibition.
+Since its beginning in 1795, it has become one of the best-selling bourbon brands in the world.
+The distillery is named after James Beam, who helped rebuild the business after Prohibition.

 Eight generations of the Beam family have been involved in bourbon production, and that tradition continues today.
 The Jim Beam company is one of the only distilleries in the USA where the original family is still involved.

-Tours at the distillery typically take just over an hour to complete.
-They take guests through the history of the bourbon-making process and the Beam family traditions.
+Tours at the distillery typically take just over an hour.
+Guests learn about the history of the bourbon-making process and the Beam family traditions.
 Tasting is available after the tour, and a restaurant is also located on-site.

 Touring Jim Beam is a great way to learn about one of the oldest-standing distilleries in the USA.